ManimCommunity/manim/docs/source/tutorials/quickstart.rst

            circle = Circle()                   # create a circle circle.set_fill(PINK, opacity=0.5)  # set the color and transparency

-Finally, the last line uses the animation ``ShowCreation`` to display the circle on screen.
+Finally, the last line uses the animation :class:`.ShowCreation` to display the circle on screen.

 .. code-block:: python

            self.play(ShowCreation(circle))     # show the circle on screen

-.. tip:: Every animation must be contained within the ``construct`` method of a
+.. tip:: Every animation must be contained within the :meth:`~.Scene.construct` method of a
-         class that derives from ``Scene``.
+         class that derives from :class:`.Scene`.
 Other code, for example auxiliary or mathematical functions, may reside outside the class.